cyberrangecz/backend-user-and-group/README.md

 * USERNAME=postgres - the name of the user to connect to the database.
 * PASSWORD=postgres - user password.
 * POSRGRES_DB=user-and-group - the name of the created database.
-* PROJECT_ARTIFACT_ID=kypo-rest-user-and-group - the name of the project artifact.
+* PROJECT_ARTIFACT_ID=user-and-group - the name of the project artifact.
 * PROPRIETARY_REPO_URL=YOUR-PATH-TO-PROPRIETARY_REPO.

 Those arguments can be overwritten during the build of the image, by adding the following option for each argument: